 People can’t execute on slides and goals alone.

-I’ve seen this countless times as a consultant: leadership creates a strategy deck, sets OKRs, communicates them at all-hands.
+The pattern is consistent: leadership creates a strategy deck, sets OKRs, communicates them at all-hands.
 Everyone nods.
 Then people go back to their desks and ask “So what are we actually doing?”

 I learned a structure from Ebi Atawodi on Lenny’s Podcast - telling direction as a fairytale: